ahsan598/devops-tools-cheatsheets/git/README.md

 # Git Cheatsheet – DevSecOps Friendly

-This folder contains a simple but powerful reference to commonly used Git commands, useful for:
+This folder contains a simple reference to commonly used Git commands, useful for:
-- Daily development
+- Daily Development
-- Team collaboration
-- Advanced troubleshooting
+- Learning Basics
-- Interview preparation
+- Interview Preparation

 ### 📂 Files Included:
-- `git-commands`: All basic to advanced Git commands
+- `git-commands`: All necessary basic Git commands
 - `README.md`: Overview and purpose of this Git section

 Use this for quick recall before interviews or while working with Git in real-world CI/CD pipelines.